diazrenata/macaws/report.md

     ##
     ## $beta0.9
     ## [1] 0.985
+    ##
+    ## $beta1
+    ## [1] 0.987

-The model with high beta (0.9) has the highest correlation coefficient, although it's worth noting that all of the models perform well and they generate qualitatively similar response plots.
+The model with high beta (beta = 1) has the highest correlation coefficient, although it's worth noting that all of the models perform well and they generate qualitatively similar response plots.

-Further analyses done using the model with beta = 0.9.
+Further analyses done using the model with beta = 1.

 Future predictions
 ------------------